dhongyeon/CS/Problem3/README.md

     return KE
 ```
-* Used these to create a numerical calculation code
+* Used these to create a numerical calculation code.

+* The main part is the for statement that repeats the integration code, and assigns it to pre-defined lists that act as vectors.
 ```Python
 def Calculation(x):
     i1, i2 = x